 |Standard||(Used for workshops/classes)|

 For general compute needs the servers marvin, trillian, and zaphod are where you should start - the login screen will tell you which is the least busy.
 In the above login example, note that marvin is pretty busy and would not be a good server to start more jobs on.
 If your project requires lots of memory (RAM), slartibartfast and ford may be used.
-Watson and crick are our newest servers, and have yet more RAM.
+Arthur and colin are newer servers, and have yet more RAM.
 Whale has an obscene amount of RAM (1TB), please use only for your jobs that really need that kind of brute force.
 Note that your account type may limit which servers you have access to.
 For a more details on server capabilities see this page.
 For a general walk-through see this workshop documentation.

 The CRC maintains a ~2500+ core compute cluster, currently managed by fortyfour.ibest.uidaho.edu.
 Note: Free account users can submit cluster jobs from the standalone servers.
 If your jobs can run in replicates or be parallelized (most can), the cluster will serve you well.
 When running your jobs on the cluster, you must use the scheduler to add your jobs to the cluster queue.
 For example: